$\alpha$-OCC: Uncertainty-Aware Camera-based 3D Semantic Occupancy Prediction: Method

-When the estimated depth follows a single-variate Gaussian distribution with a standard deviation $\hat{\sigma}_{hw}$, the location of the point may be on any position along a ray started from the camera.
-It is difficult to get the exact location of the point, but we can estimate the probability of the point in one voxel $(u,v,d)$.
-So for one voxel $(u,v,d)$, we compute its probability of being occupied by points:
+When estimated depth follows a univariate Gaussian distribution, a point's exact location along its camera ray is uncertain.
+Instead, we estimate the probability of one voxel $(u,v,d)$ being occupied by points.
+Due to the density of visual information, a single voxel may correspond to multiple pixels, which means a voxel can be passed by multiple rays.
+We denote this set of rays as $\Psi_{uvd}$, and a single ray within this set as $\rho_{hw}$, corresponding to pixel $(h, w)$.
+When a ray $\rho_{hw}$ passes through a voxel, it has two crosspoints: $z_s$ where the ray enters the voxel, and $z_e$ where the ray exits the voxel.
+By cumulating the probability of the ray inside the voxel using the probability density function, we obtain the probability of voxel $(u,v,d)$ being occupied by points:

-where $\Psi_{uvd}$ is the set of rays starting from the camera and passing the voxel $(u,v,d)$.
-For ray $\rho_{hw}$ corresponding to the pixel $(h,w)$, we compute the cumulative probability between the two crosspoints with the voxel.
-The corresponding depth value of the two crosspoints are $z_s$ and $z_e$.
-The probabilistic voxel grid map $\mathbf{M}_p \in [0,1]^{U\times V \times D}$ replaces the original binary voxel grid map.
+The original binary voxel grid map is replaced by the probabilistic voxel grid map $\mathbf{M}_p \in [0,1]^{U\times V \times D}$ to propagate the depth uncertainty into the geometry completion of OCC.

-\textbf{Propagation on Semantic Segmentation.} The extraction of 2D features $\mathbf{F}_I$ from the input image has been a cornerstone for CSSCs to encapsulate semantic information.
-However, harnessing the depth uncertainty information on the semantic features is ignored.
-Here by augmenting the architecture with an additional ResNet-18 backbone~(\cite{he2016deep}), we extract depth features $\mathbf{F}_D$ from the estimated depth mean and standard deviation $\{ \hat{\mathbf{D}}, \hat{\mathbf{\Sigma}}\}$.
-These newly acquired depth features are then seamlessly integrated with the original 2D features, constituting a novel set of input features $\{\textbf{F}_I, \textbf{F}_D\}$ as shown in Fig.~\ref{fig:ssc_pipline}.
-This integration strategy capitalizes on the wealth of insights garnered from prior depth predictions, thereby enhancing the CSSC process with refined semantic understanding.
+\textbf{Propagation on Semantic Segmentation (PSS).} The extraction of 2D features $\mathbf{F}_I$ from the input image has been a cornerstone for OCC to encapsulate semantic information.
+However, utilizing depth uncertainty on the semantic features is ignored.
+Through an additional lightweight backbone, such as ResNet-18 backbone~\cite{he2016deep}, we extract depth features $\mathbf{F}_D$ from the concatenated depth mean and standard deviation $\{ \hat{\mathbf{D}}, \hat{\mathbf{\Sigma}}\}$.
+These newly acquired depth features are then seamlessly integrated with the original 2D image features, constituting a novel set of input features $\{\textbf{F}_I, \textbf{F}_D\}$ as shown in Figure~\ref{fig:occ_pipline}.
+This integration strategy capitalizes on the extensive insights gained from prior depth predictions, enhancing the OCC performance with enhanced semantic understanding.